Marvel Zombies (TV series): Development

 In September 2025, ahead of the series premiere, Winderbaum said that Marvel Studios had plans for a potential second season, which was dependent on a strong audience response to the first season to get greenlit.
 He also noted that Marvel Zombies was "caught in the middle" of the studio's creative overhaul in late 2023 and was not planned to have additional seasons.
 In mid-October, Winderbaum stated that audiences had "showed up in a major way" for the series when asked about the viewership.
 Andrews explained that the creatives had planned story elements for additional characters in the world who did not appear in the first season, such as Bucky Barnes, which he hoped to feature in a potential second season.
+Winderbaum confirmed in January 2026 that active development on a continuation of Marvel Zombies had begun with Andrews, but said nothing was officially greenlit.
+That April, Winderbaum confirmed that a second season was in production and he had seen the first animatic.
+He also said that the season would deliver not just on zombies, but on an "MCU thing that has never really happened before" that he and the rest of the production team were excited about.
+In August, Seth Kearsley announced that he was working on the second season.